 Having stated my objection to wild generalisations about loosely defined subjects, I'm going to admit that in this article, as a literary device, I'm going to resort to a few generalisations of my own.
 But I'm going to mitigate their use by at least offering some kind of definition of who I'm generalising about before I begin:

-I'm referring to people that are perfectly willing to accept an economic ideology that is riddled with claptrap like "deregulated markets operate in perfect efficiency", "state control of industry, infrastructure or services is always bad", "the invisible hand of the market", "consumers are only motivated by rational self-interest" and "trickle-down economics ensures that all ships are lifted by the rising tide".
+I'm referring to people who are perfectly willing to accept an economic ideology that is riddled with claptrap like "deregulated markets operate in perfect efficiency", "state control of industry, infrastructure or services is always bad", "the invisible hand of the market", "consumers are only motivated by rational self-interest" and "trickle-down economics ensures that all ships are lifted by the rising tide".

 I'm referring to people who are too stupid, ill-educated or stubbornly pig-headed to bother to actually trying to understand the right-wing economic dogma that underpins modern conservatism, but who loyally vote for political parties that enact it, and vociferously criticise any group or individual that dares question the economic orthodoxy that they themselves do not even bother to understand.